vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2022-0014/README.md

 VMware is proud of the robust partner ecosystem and community built around our products, but we cannot speak to our partners’ solutions.
 Nor would they want us to.

-Engineered and integrated solutions like Dell EMC VxRail, HPE SimpliVity, and even VMware Cloud Foundation control their patch levels and conﬁgurations as part of their qualiﬁcation and testing processes.
+Engineered and integrated solutions like Dell EMC VxRail, HPE SimpliVity, and even VMware Cloud Foundation control their patch levels and configurations as part of their qualification and testing processes.
 Using security guidance that is not explicitly for that product and product version is never advised.
 VMware covers VMware Cloud Foundation in our security advisory materials, but if you have additional engineered and integrated solutions in use, you should contact those vendors directly for guidance.

 ### I have feedback about the products and/or processes.
 How do I provide it to you?